Modern EDA tools for PCB and electronics design

 The introduction of integrated circuits (ICs) increased the complexity of electronic designs, creating the need for more advanced tools.
 In 1973, the University of California, Berkeley developed the Simulation Program with Integrated Circuit Emphasis (SPICE), which became a foundational tool for analog circuit simulation.
 Around the same time, a few companies began developing EDA tools focusing on schematic capture, simulation, and PCB layout.

-Electronic design automation using Autodesk Fusion.
+Electronic design in Autodesk Fusion

 Future trends in EDA